NangKTu/rc1023-code-solutions/sql-aggregates/sql-aggregates-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are some examples of aggregate functions?
+  COUNT(), SUM(), AVG()
 - What is the purpose of a `group by` clause?
+  It is used to group rows that have the same values in specified columns into summary rows, like in aggregate reports.

 ## Notes